Performance Details

 Performance Detail

-Five-Year Average Rate of Workplace Fatalities per 100,000 Employees (exceeded the three percent reduction target in FY2012)
+Five-Year Average Rate of Workplace Fatalities per 100,000 Employees (Did not achieve the three percent reduction target in FY2017)

 Analysis of results and challenges: This statistic is calculated using workplace fatality reports submitted to the Alaska Occupational Safety and Health (AKOSH) section and employment statistics maintained by the department's Labor Market Information section.
+AKOSH was not able to achieve the three percent reduction target for FY2017 in the workplace fatality 5-year average.
+In FY2017, there were 330,208 employees and 4 fatalities, resulting in a 1.21 fatality rate.
+The FY2017 data caused a 7% increase to the 5-year average, bringing the average to .90.
 AKOSH will continue to work to reduce workplace fatalities through a combination of consultation and enforcement activities targeted on eliminating the most prevalent causes of fatalities in industries with high fatality rates.
 Related links:

 |